The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Reversibility via SLE large deviations

-\begin{pf}[of Lemma~\ref{lem_equal}] Our goal is to show that for any $\l$ in $D^t ( \ad {z})$ with finite energy, and any $\eps > 0$, we can find a perturbed $\l_{\vare} \in {O^t}(\ad{z})$, such that and has energy Note that (just as in the previous argument showing that $O^t ( \ad {z})$ is open), if $\g$ does not go through a point $z_i$, then one can ensure by taking $\vare$ small enough that any such perturbation will not change on which side $z_i$ ends.
+Note that (just as in the previous argument showing that $O^t ( \ad {z})$ is open), if $\g$ does not go through any point $z_i$, then one can ensure by taking $\vare$ small enough that any such perturbation will not change on which side $z_i$ ends.
 Hence, it suffices to prove the result in the case where $\g$ in fact visits all the points $z_1, \ldots, z_n$.

-The idea is that when the flow starting from $z_i$ is about to hit $0$ (ie. when $\g$ is about to hit $z_i$), one can replace a small portion of the driving function by some optimal curve (targeting at a well chosen point) to avoid a neighborhood of $z_i$, and wait until the point $z_i$ shrinks towards the real line, and therefore becomes very hard to be reached again.
-The modification on energy is controlled as well as the impact on other constraints point.
+The idea is that when the flow starting from $z_i$ is about to hit $0$ (ie. when $\g$ is about to hit $z_i$), one can replace a small portion of the driving function by some optimal curve (targeting at a well chosen point) to avoid a neighborhood of $z_i$, up to the time when the point $z_i$ tends to the real line but away from $0$, and therefore becomes very hard to be reached again.
+The modification on energy is controlled as well as the impact on other constraints point. \\